Iwama Dōjō: Tanrenkan

-Tanrenkan (鍛錬館, which means "Hardening Hall") is an aikido training hall run by Hitohiro Saito, now Hitohira, who is the son of Morihiro Saito.
+Tanrenkan (鍛錬館) is an aikido training hall run by Hitohiro Saito, now Hitohira, who is the son of Morihiro Saito.
 It is the main dojo of the Iwama Shin-Shin Aiki Shuren-Kai organisation.
 The Tanrenkan was built in 2000 on Saito family land and exists independently of the original Iwama dojo.

 Other Iwama dojo

 There are also other aikido dojos in former-Iwama: